XIN-Solutions/brxm-repositorylogs-maintenance-lambda/README.md

 * `MYSQL_HOST`: the host at which the Bloomreach XM instance is stored
 * `MYSQL_DATABASE`: the database name of the instance
 * `MYSQL_USER`: the user to use for logging in
-* `MYSQL_PASSWORD`: the password to use to login.
+* `MYSQL_PASSWORD`: the password to use to log in.
 * `SNS_ARN`: optional to send notification information

-Then setup an Cloudwatch Eventbridge to the Lambda so it is invoked daily.
+Then configure a Cloudwatch Eventbridge to the Lambda, so it is invoked daily.

 A cron statement could look like this if you wish to run it daily at 0:00 UTC